eigenfoo/eigenfoo.github.io/content/blog/webster-unstructured-data.md

 date: 2022-09-18
 tags:
   - dataset
+comments:
+  - Hello!
 ---

 I recently finished reading [_Word by Word: The Secret Life of Dictionaries_ by Kory Stamper](https://bookshop.org/books/word-by-word-the-secret-life-of-dictionaries/9781101970263), which was an unexpected page-turner.
-What intrigued me most was (perhaps unsurprisingly) Stamper's description of how Merriam-Webster get written, and what a striking resemblance that process has to many successful unstructured data projects in the wild.
+What intrigued me most was (perhaps unsurprisingly) Stamper's description of how Merriam-Webster gets written, and what a striking resemblance that process has to many successful unstructured data projects in the wild.
 I want to use this blog post to ruminate on this.